vladimirvivien/automi/README.md

 }
 ```

-`Stream.Open` opens the stream once it is composed (above).
-This starts the emitter and executes the operations attached the stream.

-### Example: streaming from `io.Reader`
+### Example: streaming from an `io.Reader` into collector function

-The next example shows how to use Automi to stream data from an emitter that implements`io.Reader`.
-While the example uses an in-memory source, this should work with any value that implements `io.Reader` including `os.File` for streaming file content and `net.Conn` for streaming content from connected sources.
+The next example shows how to use Automi to stream data from an `io.Reader` emitting buffered string values from an in-memory source in 50-byte chunks.
+The data is processed with a `Map` and `Filter` opertor methods and the result is sent to a user-provided collector function which prints the result.

-> See the code comment for detail on how Automi is used.

 ```go
 func main() {